Disclaimer: Nothing's mine.

 Thank you to Darkened Void, Kit Willow, HonorVerseFan, 102xRedDragon, and Sakkiko, for all their help in the making of this.

 White tiles shone so bright his head span, reflecting harsh, sharp, neon light from the ceiling bulb.
-Chrome edges glinted between gleaming glass shower panels and three neat rows of bottles lined the shelf beneath the showerhead.
+Chrome edges glinted between gleaming glass shower panels and three neat rows of white bottles lined the shelf beneath the showerhead.
 A faint, lemon-edged bleach scent drifted off it all, stinging his nose.

 A visitor?
 Harry closed the tap and stumbled out of the bathroom.
 I'm not expecting any visitors.